VultureProject/vulture-doc/vultureOS/docs/services/listener.md

 Following parameters are optional :

- - **password** : If set, the plugin will issue an "AUTH" command before listening to a channel
+ - **Redis password** : If set, the plugin will issue an "AUTH" command before listening to a channel

- - **uselpop** : Useless in channel mode
+`Stream Mode, using xread/xreadgroup` : The stream mode will XREAD or XREADGROUP to a redis stream.

+The "key" parameter is required and will be used to query the stream.

+Following parameters are required :

+ - **Redis consumer mode** : Set mode to "stream" to enable the stream mode
+ - **Redis key** : The key to target the stream
+ - **Redis server** : The name or IP address of the redis server
+ - **Redis port** : The redis listening port

+Following parameters are optional :

+ - **Redis password** : If set, the plugin will issue an "AUTH" command before calling XREAD
+ - **Redis stream consumer group** : The Consumer Group to use
+ - **Redis stream consumer name** : The Consumer Name to use (mandatory when **Redis stream consumer group** is set)
+ - **Redis stream start choice** : The specified starting ID for the stream, can be either
+    - "**-**": From the beginning
+    - "**$**": New entries
+    - "**>**": Undelivered entries (only applicable to Consumer Groups)
+ - **Acknowledge processed entries** : Send an acknowledge to Redis after reading (Only applicable to Consumer Groups)
+ - **Reclaim pending messages (ms)** : Automatically reclaim pending messages after X milliseconds (Only applicable to Consumer Groups)

 ### Vendor Log API listening mode specific parameters